cryptopunksnotdead/programming-cryptopunks/06_palette_8bit.md

-Now having an 8-bit color palette, that is 256 colors from 0 to 255 lets us swap the colors with a different 8-bit color palette.
+Now having an 8-bit color palette, that is 256 colors from 0 to 255 lets us swap the colors with different 8-bit color palettes.
 Let's start with the ye olde' sepia that is in the real world a chemical process but in the digital a special effect for